Mercer County Criminal Defense Lawyer

 An Experienced Criminal Defense Attorney Can Help Minimize Legal Consequences in Your Case

 Many opportunities arise throughout the criminal justice process that can allow an experienced criminal defense attorney to mitigate the potential consequences of a criminal accusation.
-At the Law Offices of Lauren E. Scardella, I fight vigorously to protect my clients’ rights and analyze every piece of available evidence to negotiate reduced charges or have the case dismissed if at all possible.
+At Aydelotte & Scardella Law LLC, I fight vigorously to protect my clients’ rights and analyze every piece of available evidence to negotiate reduced charges or have the case dismissed if at all possible.

 I understand the value of the available diversionary programs in the state of New Jersey and work to convince the prosecution that these options are much more appropriate in many of my clients’ cases.
 With smart and dedicated legal representation, it is often very possible to minimize the damage caused by a criminal accusation.